sasip-climate/sasip-climate.github.io/content/news/2025-02-11-Interview_Aurelien.md

 These are key results that would be fascinating to further explore

-**–	What real-world applications do you see for your findings, and how might they contribute to addressing global challenges like climate change?**
+**What real-world applications do you see for your findings, and how might they contribute to addressing global challenges like climate change?**

 Granular sea ice in the Arctic is currently poorly represented by continuum approaches, and discrete modeling is too computationally expensive to be integrated into coupled ocean-atmosphere-ice pack models.
 I hope the findings presented in my thesis will help improve continuum modeling by enhancing the material properties characterizing lower sea ice concentration zones with granular behavior.
 I’ll be optimistic in saying that we will see the outcomes of my work in climate prediction next year!

 It’s also worth noting that, while the results obtained in my PhD are intended for direct application in SASIP WP2, they have a broader application to a wide range of frictional granular assemblies.
 Our understanding of such materials has greatly improved in the past fifty years, but many questions remain open.
 I hope my work will play its part and continue to be discussed, criticized, and explored.
 Véronique, Jérôme, and I are contributing to a promising path for the rheology community.

-**–	What advice would you give to young scientists or students interested in your field?**
+**What advice would you give to young scientists or students interested in your field?**

 Tricky question!
 The only thing I would allow myself to say is: try.
-If someone thinks they might enjoy studying this fiels, it’s always worth exmploringare interested.
+If someone thinks they might enjoy studying this field, it’s always worth exploring.
 Research is about curiosity, so it’s best to follow ours!